How to delete large folders in Windows super fast

 If you don't need to run the command often, you may be perfectly fine running the commands directly from the command prompt.

-First thing you need to do is create a batch file.
+For this, the first thing you need to do is create a batch file.
 Create a new plain text document on Windows, and paste the following lines of code into it.

 ECHO Delete Folder: %CD%?

 DEL /F/Q/S "%FOLDER%" > NUL

 Save the file as delete.bat afterwards.
 Make sure it has the .bat extension, and not the .txt extension.
 You can do this by selecting Save as type as All Files.

 The batch file comes with a security prompt.
 This provides you with an option to stop the process; important if you have selected the context menu item by accident.
 You can use CTRL-C or click on the x of the window to stop the process.
 If you press any other key, all folders and files will be deleted without any option to stop the process.

 You need to add the batch file to a location that is a PATH-environment variable.
 While you may create your own variable, you may also move it to a folder that is already supported; e.g.: C:\Windows.
 In other words, you need to place this .bat file in C:\Windows so that the Windows registry can easily access it.